webgpu/webgpufundamentals/webgpu/lessons/webgpu-utils.md

 >
 > At some point though, it becomes harder
 > to understand the code dealing with these details instead of just saying
-> "set the uniform" and you, having learned previously that "set the uniforms" means
+> "set the uniforms" and you, having learned previously that "set the uniforms" means
 > "compute the offset to the various pieces of data, make typed arrays views to
 > make it possible to set that data.
 And then later, before rendering, set it and
 > upload the values to the GPU.